-The accompanying condensed consolidated balance sheets as of September 30, 2019, the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2019 and 2018, the condensed consolidated statement of redeemable convertible preferred stock and stockholders' deficit for the three and nine months ended September 30, 2019 and 2018 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2019 and 2018 are unaudited.
+The accompanying condensed consolidated balance sheet as of March 31, 2020, the condensed consolidated statements of operations, and comprehensive loss for the three months ended March 31, 2020 and 2019, the condensed consolidated statement of redeemable convertible preferred stock and stockholders' deficit for the three months ended March 31, 2020 and 2019 and the condensed consolidated statements of cash flows for the three months ended March 31, 2020 and 2019 are unaudited.

-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements, except for the accounting of lease agreements that have been reported in accordance with ASC 842 and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement for interim reporting.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement for interim reporting.
 Certain information and footnote disclosures typically included in annual financial statements prepared in accordance with GAAP have been condensed or omitted.
-Accordingly, these unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's consolidated financial statements as of and for the year ended December 31, 2018, which are included in the Company's prospectus related to the Company's IPO, filed April 19, 2019 (File No. 333-230451) with the Securities and Exchange Commission ("SEC"), pursuant to Rule 424 (b) under the Securities Act of 1933, as amended.
+Accordingly, these unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission.
 The results for any interim period are not necessarily indicative of results for any future period.
+Certain previous year amounts have been reclassified to conform to the current year presentation.